 Street Names: Weed, Skunk, Sinsemilla, Sensi, Resin, Puff, Pot, Marijuana, Herb, Hashish, Hash, Grass, Ganja, Draw, Dope, Bud, Bhang.

-Cannabis comes from the leaves of the hemp plant which have been dried and ground.
-Cannabis contains more than 400 chemicals.
-THC is the compound responsible for the drug’s effects such as distorting the user’s perceptions of their environment.
-In the past couple of decades, hemp plants have been bred to triple the THC content from 4% to 12%, making the drug significant stronger.
-THC can inhibit learning, memory, concentration, judgment, decision-making, and coordination.
+In recent decades, hemp plants have been selectively bred to significantly increase THC content from around 4% to 12% or higher, making the drug considerably stronger than historical varieties.
+THC can impair learning, memory, concentration, judgment, decision-making, and coordination.
 A cannabis drug test can quickly detect recent use of the drug.

 Cocaine